microsoft/virtualnodesOnAzureContainerInstances/Docs/PodCustomizations.md

     az extension add -n confcom

-Using that tool for Virtual Nodes is simple, just provide your YAML file with the --virtual-node-yaml parameter like so:
+Using that tool for virtual nodes is simple, just provide your YAML file with the --virtual-node-yaml parameter like so:

     az confcom acipolicygen --virtual-node-yaml <yourYamlFile>.yaml